awesome-panel/awesome-panel/README.md

 The above is the perfect scenario.
 If this is not possible do the best you can and then reach out.
 I would really like to include your Awesome Panel App in the Gallery.

-### How to sponsor the Awesome Panel project
+### How to Sponsor the Awesome Panel Project

 If you would like to **sponsor my time or the infrastructure** the platform is running on, feel free to reach out.
 You can find my contact details at [datamodelsanalytics.com](https://datamodelsanalytics.com).

-You can also appreciate the work I have already done if you
+You can also appreciate the work that has already been done if you

 [![Buy me a coffee](https://github.com/MarcSkovMadsen/awesome-panel/blob/master/assets/images/buymeacoffee.png?raw=true)](https://www.buymeacoffee.com/4jlTzBJyQ)

 Thanks

-Marc

 ## Governance